 In 2016 four UC documents dating from 2012 were disclosed to the public confirming that statements made by the secretary of state and the DWP in 2012 and 2013 about UC did not represent the reality of the programme at that time.

 Despite the problems around the early implementation period, the DWP maintains its commitment to deliver UC.
 The program was redesigned in 2013 and the timeline extended to 2023.
 The scheme continues to be in place, with the latest revision available dating from 28 February 2018.

 Public Confidence Weak

-The House of Commons Work and Pensions Committee is keeping an open mind on UC, but is not confident that it will escape its legacy of failure.
-“Dame Anne Begg, chair of the committee, said: ‘UC has the potential over the longer term to substantially reduce fraud and error in the benefits system.
+The House of Commons Work and Pensions Committee kept an open mind on UC, but was not confident that it would escape its legacy of failure.
+The chair of the committee, Dame Anne Begg, stated: “UC has the potential over the longer term to substantially reduce fraud and error in the benefits system.
 However, this could be seriously undermined because of the uncertainty about how DWP will administer the housing element of universal credit without increased risks of fraud and error.”